Guide to Understanding Flood Zone A

-The zone is also known as a special flood hazard area (SFHA) due to having at least one percent chance of flooding.
-This is why it's also known as a 100-year flood.
-Previously, this zone was labeled as a 100-year and 500-year flood depending on the proximity of the zone to a body of water.
-Although this can really be hard to take as absolute since this is just the National Flood Insurance Program (NFIP) and Federal Emergency Management Agency (FEMA) giving a big picture for flood maps like the Flood Insurance Rate Map (FIRM).
-When it comes to mortgage, this means that your property in Flood Zone A has a 26 percent chance of flooding over a 30-year mortgage.
+Due to its susceptibility to flooding, Flood Zone A is also classified as a special flood hazard area (SFHA), indicating that there is at least a one percent chance of flooding occurring.
+This is commonly referred to as a 100-year flood, as it reflects the likelihood of such an event happening within a given time frame.
+Previously, this zone was categorized as a 100-year or 500-year flood zone, depending on its proximity to a water body.
+However, it's important to approach these designations with caution, as they represent a broad overview provided by the National Flood Insurance Program (NFIP) and the Federal Emergency Management Agency (FEMA) through flood maps like the Flood Insurance Rate Map (FIRM).
+When it comes to mortgages, residing in Flood Zone A means that your property has a 26 percent chance of experiencing flooding over a 30-year mortgage period.

 If you have questions on flood zones and want to know if you're in a moderate flood hazard zone, minimal flood hazard zone, insurance purchase requirements, and want to be prepared for any flood event, remember we have an educational background on flood mitigation and we want to help you protect your property's value long term regardless of your flood zone.